-Criteria We are looking for: What the analysis will allow us to say: Audit Procedures Auditors Initials documented on a Course Enrolment Form and the student meets the attendance definition written in the Adult Funding Policy and the student meets the funding eligibility requirements set out in the K-12 Funding Policy (Form 1701 P.2) Course Enrolment Form (definition from Adult Funding Policy) - A document on file at the school listing the course(s) in which the student is enrolled and the date(s) of enrolment.
-Adults Audit Steps: 1.
+Criteria We are looking for: What the analysis will allow us to Audit Procedures Auditors Initials on a Course Enrolment Form and the student meets the attendance definition written in the Adult Funding Policy and the student meets the funding eligibility requirements set out in the K-12 Funding Policy (Form 1701 P.2) Course Enrolment Form (definition from Adult Funding Policy) - A document on file at the school listing the course(s) in which the student is enrolled and the date(s) of enrolment.
+Adults may be charged fees for courses that are not "Eligible" coursesAdult students are not eligible for ELL or Indigenous Education say: Audit Steps: 1.
 Interview appropriate staff to determine the processes used to identify whether students have graduated from a high school or secondary school in B.C. or any other jurisdiction.
 2. While reviewing enrolment or other student documents look for indications of the student's prior graduation status.
-Adults may be charged fees for courses that are not "Eligible" coursesAdult students are not eligible for ELL or Indigenous Education funding (Ref.
-Adult Funding Policy) 3 Using the student sample verify: that the student is ordinarily resident in B.C. total FTE for each student eligibility of the courses claimed.
-(See audit steps below for verification of attendance) there is a course enrolment form (that meets the Adult Funding Policy's definition) for each student claimed.
-4. Identify discrepancies on an Observation Sheet and attach supporting evidence.
-Graduated Adul ts Course Claim Eligi · · · · · · Courses eligible for funding for adults who have graduated can be found on the list of Tuition-Free Courses for Graduated Adults To be eligible to claim for funding, the board of education must: Pass a motion that it intends to provide tuition-free education to graduated adults in Continuing Educationand notify the ministry that it has done so.
+3. Using the student sample verify: • that the student is ordinarily resident in B.C. • total FTE for each student • eligibility of the courses claimed.
+(See audit steps below for verification of attendance) funding (Ref.
+Adult Funding Policy) Graduated Adul ts Course Claim Elig there is a course enrolment form (that meets the Adult Funding Policy's definition) for each student claimed.
+Identify discrepancies on an Observation Sheet and attach supporting evidence.
+Courses eligible for funding for adults who Verification that the Whether the Key Documents: As above. have graduated can be found on the list of district has claimed sampled Audit Steps: Tuition-Free Courses for Graduated Adults only eligible courses graduated adult 1.
+Interview appropriate staff to verify the district To be eligible to claim for funding, the board of education must: • Pass a motion that it intends to provide tuition-free education to graduated adults in Continuing Educationand notify the ministry that it has done so.
 (Ref.
-Adult Funding Policy) Verification that the district has claimed only eligible courses for graduated adult students.
-Confirmation that the district has passed a motion to provide tuition-free education to Whether the sampled graduated adult FTE represent eligible courses in accordance with relevant policy and legislation for graduated adults.
-Whether the Key Documents: As above.
-Audit Steps: Interview appropriate staff to verify the district notified the Ministry of their agreed motion to provide tuition-free education to graduated adults.
-(NOTE: Majority of district's with OL centres would have undertaken this approval process when their first OL agreement was assigned) Using the student sample verify: Definition: a graduated student is defined as a student who completed the requirements for graduation from a secondary school or high school in another jurisdiction.
-(See Sec 82 School Act) graduated adults. district has notified the Ministry of their motion to provide tuition-free education to the student is ordinarily resident in BC there is a course enrolment form (that meets the Adult funding policy's definition) for each student claimed the course(s) listed are only those contained
+Adult Funding Policy) Definition: a graduated student is defined as a student who completed the requirements for graduation from a secondary school or for graduated adult students.
+Confirmation that the district has passed a motion to provide tuition-free education to graduated adults.
+FTE represent eligible courses in accordance with relevant policy and legislation for graduated adults.
+Whether the district has notified the Ministry of their motion to notified the Ministry of their agreed motion to provide tuition-free education to graduated adults.
+(NOTE: Majority of district's with OL centres would have undertaken this approval process when their first OL agreement was assigned) 2.
+Using the student sample verify: • the student is ordinarily resident in BC • there is a course enrolment form (that meets the Adult funding policy's definition) for each student claimed high school in another jurisdiction.
+(See Sec 82 School Act) provide tuition-free education to graduated adults. tudent claimed the course(s) listed are only those contained on the list of Tuition-Free Courses for Graduated Adults Identify discrepancies on an Observation Sheet and attach supporting evidence.